Narfinsel/Candlestick-Pattern-Scanner/README.md

   </a>
 </p>

+<h2>1.
+Intro</h2>
+<p>**Motivation**.
+Many online traders preffer to automate their trades, but they don't have good, reliable scripts, to help confidently detect candle-stick pattern like stars, engulfings and consolidation.
+I struggled with this alot and decided to make things easier for myself and other traders, by programming in and sharing this MQL5 Metatrader script.</p>

+<h2>2.
+Project Description</h2>
 | Priority | BULLISH Candle Patterns | BEARISH Candle Patterns |
 | :---         |     :---:      |          ---: |
 | 1   | Bullish Consolidation     | Bearish Consolidation    |